Indiana vs Miami Players to Watch - Second Round

 Indiana Players to Watch

-Race Thompson is posting 8.3 points, 1 assists and 5.1 rebounds per game.
+Race Thompson averages 8.3 points, 5.1 rebounds and 1 assists per game, shooting 49.7% from the floor.

 Miami Players to Watch

-Omier tops the Hurricanes in rebounding (9.8 per game), and produces 13.6 points and 1.2 assists.
-He also posts 1 steal and 1.3 blocked shots.
+Omier is putting up a team-best 9.8 rebounds per contest.
+And he is delivering 13.6 points and 1.2 assists, making 58% of his shots from the field.

-The Hurricanes receive 15 points, 6.2 rebounds and 2.7 assists per game from Jordan Miller.
+The Hurricanes get 15 points, 6.2 rebounds and 2.7 assists per game from Jordan Miller.

+Pack gets the Hurricanes 13.4 points, 2.7 rebounds and 2.4 assists per contest.
+He also puts up 1 steal and 0.2 blocked shots.

-Wooga Poplar is averaging 8.5 points, 3.2 rebounds and 1.5 assists per game, making 47.7% of his shots from the floor and 41.1% from beyond the arc, with 1.1 triples per contest.
+Wooga Poplar gives the Hurricanes 8.5 points, 3.2 rebounds and 1.5 assists per contest.
+He also posts 1.2 steals and 0.2 blocked shots.

 Indiana Top Performers (Last 10 Games)